classiebit/eventmie-pro-docs/resources/docs/1.4/events/simple-events.md

 <a name="Media"></a>
 ## Media

 Upload event poster, thumbnail, and images.
-Please upload the mentioned sizes of images.
+Please upload the mentioned size of images.
 You can also crop and adjust them.

 <br>